What is Blockchain?

 How does it work?

-Entire books have been written about how the blockchain works, but let’s take a look at the key points and consider the example of Bitcoin:
+Blockchain technology is explained in many books, but let’s take a look at the key points and consider the example of Bitcoin:

 Blockchain technology records information related to Bitcoin transactions, such as where the money came from and where it went, the time of the transaction, the amount, any fees paid, and other data.
 All this information is stored in a chain of “blocks”, which are a kind of container.
 In the case of Bitcoin, each block contains data for about 2,000 transactions (at least as of late 2017).
 Such blocks of transactions are back-linked with the help of cryptography.